cghuisunshine/cghuisunshine.github.io/README.md

    Step 3: You parse secret message

-        Open the link of secret message, click importMyKey to import your key file(myKeys.json that you use exportMyKey saved before).

-        Click decrypt to parse the secret message.
+        Open the link of secret message you received, click decrypt to parse the secret message.

    Step 4: each party(you or someone) repeat Step 3 to continue the chat.